 Marriage and Family Life

-In this region as well as the rest of the country, dowries are highly valued and are usually in form of cattle, sheep and goats.
+In this region as well as the rest of the country, dowries are highly valued and are usually in form of cattle, sheep, and goats.
 The amount paid is negotiated among the parents of the new couple to be.
 The higher the dowry, the more valued is the bride, although this does not necessarily guarantee the success of the marriage.

 Tamenhaibunga; This kind of dance is practiced by the Basoga tribe.
 Tamenhaibunga literally means “good friends drink together but they do not fight each other lest they break the guard (eibuga) that contains the drink.”
 The guard is symbolically used to express the value and fragility of love and friendship.

-Other dances in Busoga include Nalufuka, a much faster and youthful version of Tamenhaibunga; Eirongo, a slower dance performance to celebrate the birth of twins; Amayebe, which builds physical stamina, especially for men; Enswezi, used to communicate to super naturals and Ekigwo for wrestlers.
+Other dances in Busoga include Nalufuka, a much faster and youthful version of Tamenhaibunga; Eirongo, a slower dance performance to celebrate the birth of twins; Amayebe, which builds physical stamina, especially for men; Enswezi, used to communicate to supernaturals and Ekigwo for wrestlers.

-Kamaleewa: These are tender bamboo shoots which are a delicacy among the Bagisu.
+Kamaleewa: These are tender bamboo shoots that are a delicacy among the Bagisu.
 Usually, after harvest, these shoots are first boiled and later on sundried before cooking.
 Others include; Atapa, Akaro and Sundried fish.